aGimenezO/BlackJack-IH/README.md

 # How to use the python Ironhack Blackjack

 ## 1. Do a clone
-Download the files into your machine
+Click on the green buton which says **clone** in https://github.com/aGimenezO/BlackJack-IH to Download the files into your machine.

+## 2. Open the files using the terminal
-## 2. Open a terminal and use Python to execute the blackjack file with the command ```python Blackjack.py```
+Open a terminal and navigate to where you had the python files downloaded and extracted and use Python to execute the blackjack file with the command ```python Blackjack.py```

 ## 3. Play the game!